canonical/cloud-init/doc/rtd/tutorial/qemu.rst

 the primary mechanism for some clouds to expose cloud-init configuration data to the instance.

-The IMDS uses a private http webserver to provide metadata to each running instance.
+The IMDS uses a private http webserver to provide instance-data to each running instance.
 During early boot, cloud-init sets up network access and queries this webserver to gather configuration data.
 This allows cloud-init to configure the operating system while it boots.